ronniekram/yybg/src/content/press/index.md

 description:
   heading: Description
   body: |
-    <p>Shoot, parry, and slash your way to self-awareness in the alchemy-infused dystopia of Yum Yum Bloodgun, a 2D fighting game with deckbuilding mechanics and wild art — featuring high-stakes duels and highly customizable fighters.</p>
+    <p>Shoot, parry, and slash your way to self-awareness in the alchemy-infused dystopia of Longjuice Squeeze, a 2D fighting game with deckbuilding mechanics and wild art — featuring high-stakes duels and highly customizable fighters.</p>

 features:
   heading: Features